skorani/tokenizer/README.md

 ## Usage:

-**Note 1**: We are constantly developing new features, and it may cause incompatibility with the older version.
+**Note 1**: We are constantly developing new features, and it may cause incompatibility with older versions.
 **Note 2**: This tokenizer needs normalized data.
 For testing this module, you need to remove punctuations and extra whitespaces from your text.

 To use the tokenizer copy `tokenizer` directory to your project path or add